 Financial assistance and support

-The Australian Tax Office provides information on accessing superannuation, including circumstances where you can access your super early.
+The Australian Tax Office provides information on the circumstances when you can access your super early.

 Sickness allowance is an Australian government scheme whereby eligible people can access income support payment if they can’t work or study because of illness, injury or disability.